Hubble's law of cosmic expansion

 The Hubble-Lemaitre Law Debate

 There has been a proposal to rename Hubble's Law as the Hubble-Lemaitre Law to acknowledge Georges Lemaitre's contributions.
 Lemaitre independently derived a similar relationship between redshift and distance from general relativity.
-Critics argue that this renaming conflates empirical observations with theoretical derivations and overlooks the historical context of Hubble's empirical findings6 7.
+Critics argue that this renaming conflates empirical observations with theoretical derivations and overlooks the historical context of Hubble's empirical findings 67.

 Discrepancies in the Hubble Constant

 Recent measurements of the Hubble constant have revealed discrepancies between values derived from the early universe (using the cosmic microwave background) and those from the late universe (using supernovae and other methods).
-This inconsistency, which has become more pronounced with improved measurement techniques, suggests that our understanding of cosmic expansion may need refinement8.
+This inconsistency, which has become more pronounced with improved measurement techniques, suggests that our understanding of cosmic expansion may need refinement .

 Conclusion